keycloakify/keycloakify/README.md

 This approach is a bit hacky as it doesn't provide type safety but it works.

 # Email domain whitelist

+NOTE: This have been kind of deprecated by [user attribute](#user-profile-and-frontend-form-validation) you could use a pattern [like this one](https://github.com/InseeFrLab/onyxia-web/blob/f1206e0329b3b8d401ca7bffa95ca9c213cb190a/src/app/components/KcApp/kcContext.ts#L106) to whitelist email domains.

 If you want to restrict the emails domain that can register, you can use [this plugin](https://github.com/micedre/keycloak-mail-whitelisting) and `kcRegisterContext["authorizedMailDomains"]` to validate on.